-But it was when one of the gorgeous participants of the first-ever SMFA Escape soothed another’s “imposter syndrome” by telling the story of how she writes the words “I belong here” somewhere on her body before every shoot — a constant reminder that she is no different than the actors whose lives include far more time on sets — that something clicked at a different level.
+But it was when one of the gorgeous participants of the first-ever SMFA Escape soothed another’s “impostor syndrome” by telling the story of how she writes the words “I belong here” somewhere on her body before every shoot — a constant reminder that she is no different than the actors whose lives include far more time on sets — that something clicked at a different level.

 It’s something I remember writing about in Acting Qs, as we interviewed actor after actor who — no matter what level of success he or she had achieved — somehow felt alone and unworthy despite having built a life toward these exact moments.
 The very fact that we all have this feeling should unite us and make us feel stronger… but in order to protect ourselves from what can sometimes be a harsh business, we don’t tend to share that we feel this way.